InfinityPools

 The first loan type, called a fixed term loan, is used for lower levels of leverage (~1-40x on high market cap assets).
 The full interest needs to be paid upfront by the borrower, is non refundable and as such, is cheaper for borrowers.

-The protocol will disburse the interest paid to the liquidity range lenders according to the .
-While the loan has a predetermined duration, borrowers can take profit on their trade at any point by swapping the borrowed assets back to their original token (eg. swapping ETH back to USDC in the ).
+The protocol will disburse the interest paid to the liquidity range lenders according to the maturity schedule.
+While the loan has a predetermined duration, borrowers can take profit on their trade at any point by swapping the borrowed assets back to their original token (eg. swapping ETH back to USDC in the original example).

 Interest rate